tcranston/VetLIFU/index.md

 {:/}

 ## How does LIFU differ from conventional therapeutic ultrasound?
 LIFU is a revolutionary technology that emits low frequency, focused ultrasound waves.
 A lower frequency than conventional therapeutic ultrasound allows the ultrasound waves to penetrate deeper.
-Focussing the waves, in contrast to scattered waves emitted by conventional machines, allows for more precise treatment of a problem area.
+Focusing the waves, in contrast to scattered waves emitted by conventional machines, allows for more precise treatment of a problem area.
 Focussing the waves also allows for therapeutic levels to be reached actually within a joint.
 Thus LIFU not only helps with pain and inflammation within a joint caused by conditions such as osteoarthritis, but also with the associated muscular compensations that accompany such conditions.

 {::nomarkdown}
 <br />
 <br />
 {:/}

-## Decidated to improving quality of life for your best friend.
+## Dedicated to improving quality of life for your best friend.

-This treatment has been pioneered by medical professionals and is now being brought into the veterinary field by verterinary professionals.
+This treatment has been pioneered by medical professionals and is now being brought into the veterinary field by veterinary professionals.
 A lot of research has gone into this technology and more is being done.
 So you can have peace of mind that your beloved companion is in safe hands.

 {::nomarkdown}
 <br />